rtldg/simulcast-mpv/README.md

 If one person pauses, then pause for the other person.
 Add in some ping calculation between clients.
 That's basically what `simulcast-mpv` is.

-This isn't bug-free and I probably won't do anything to fix that.

 ## Usage
 **TL;DR:**
 - [Download](https://github.com/rtldg/simulcast-mpv/releases) `simulcast-mpv`